MrunalSawant/Calculator-JavaFX/README.md

 A simple NetBeans project.
 # How to open?
-Download zip (Dont forget to extract) or clone the repository
+Download zip or clone the repository

 `git clone https://github.com/MrunalSawant/Calculator-JavaFX.git`